Fast Switching in Mixed-Integer Model Predictive Control: Numerical Experiments

 The finer the time resolution of the oversampling grid, the smaller is the control integer gap $\sigma_{\max}$ for SUR.
 This observation would not hold for SR as it simply repeats its decision.
-For SUR, the state and control integer almost vanish for $\deltatos =\deltat/30$ according to \eqref{eq:sur_state_bound} and \eqref{eq:sur_tightest_bound}.
+For SUR, the state and control integer gaps almost vanish for $\deltatos =\deltat/30$ according to \eqref{eq:sur_state_bound} and \eqref{eq:sur_tightest_bound}.
 Hence, we know that for $\deltatos \to 0$, we have that $\gamma \to 0$ and thus also $\kappa \to 0$.
 For $\deltatos=\deltat/30$, the resulting state trajectory is nearly identical to that of the relaxed trajectory since $\gamma_{\max}=0.0024$.
 Therefore, we do not plot this graph in Figure~\ref{fig:figure}.
-These numeric results obviously support our claim in Theorem~\ref{thm:theorem_1}.
+These numeric results support our claim in Theorem~\ref{thm:theorem_1}.
 The relative run time evaluation confirms a negligible amount of time for integer reconstruction after optimization with $t_{\mathrm r} < 1\,\%$.

-\begin{rem}[Quadratic Convex Multipliers] We follow common techniques to approximate the infinite horizon costs and derive a stabilizing terminal control law for quadratic cost functions.
-However, squaring the control variables contradicts the linear cost term in~\eqref{eq:linear_cost}, which is important to maintain the bijective mapping to $l$ in \eqref{eq:orig_cost}.
+\begin{rem}[Quadratic Convex Multipliers] Squaring the control variables contradicts the linear cost term in~\eqref{eq:linear_cost}, which is important to maintain the bijective mapping to $l$ in \eqref{eq:orig_cost}.
 Therefore, we loose optimality claims with respect to the originally outer convexified problem~\eqref{eq:dt-ocp}, even if SUR would enable an error-free reconstruction.
 Nevertheless, since we choose an integer-infeasible steady-state, we have that $\uf\not\in\mbbS^{\abs{\Omega}}$.
 We thus have to rely on the cost regularization term in~\eqref{eq:abs_mult} and not in~\eqref{eq:linear_cost}.
 Since we focus on closed-loop stability and assume that fast switching is technically possible and inexpensive, we do not have to ensure the bijective cost mapping.
-It is sufficient to have any relaxed and asymptotically stable closed-loop system evolution $\xsolcl{\cdot,\xo}$ to witch we can attach the evolution of the input perturbed closed-loop system~\eqref{eq:sys_cl_d}, such that it remains close to $\xsolcl{\cdot,\xo}$. \end{rem}
+It is sufficient to have any relaxed and asymptotically stable closed-loop system evolution $\xsolcl{\cdot,x}$ to which we can attach the evolution of the input perturbed closed-loop system $\xsolcld{\cdot,x}$. \end{rem}